Data Science, Bachelor of Science College of Letters & Science

 Scientific Computation

 Three elective courses in a related discipline.
-A list of pre-approved electives can be found on the Department of Statistics website.
-12
+A list of pre-approved electives can be found at:12

 Depth Subject Matter Subtotal52